 Portable LoRaWAN Mesh Relay Gateway: Raspberry Pi Zero Field Deployment

-LoRaWAN mesh relay gateways don't need internet connectivity - they forward packets from end-devices to border gateways via LoRa-to-LoRa relaying.
-This makes them perfect for temporary deployments: field testing, event coverage, remote monitoring where running power or internet is impractical.
+LoRaWAN mesh relay gateways forward packets from end-devices to border gateways via LoRa-to-LoRa relaying without requiring internet connectivity.
+This makes them perfect for temporary deployments where running power or internet infrastructure is impractical—field testing, event coverage, remote monitoring, or proving coverage before committing to permanent installations.

 Hardware Build